-Mortality assumptions are unchanged since the previous year end valuation.
-Given the low mortality risk of ILUK's book of business, the impact on ILUK's solvency position from any long term increase in mortality rates linked to the COVID-19 pandemic is expected to be immaterial.
+Mortality assumptions are unchanged since the previous year end valuation for female lives assured, and have been slightly reduced for males, in line with ILUK's own mortality experience for male lives assured over 2019 to 2022.
+Given the low mortality risk of ILUK's book of business, the impact on ILUK's solvency position is not material, resulting in a small reduction in surplus and SCR coverage.